How to Build a $1,000 Emergency Fund (In Just 5 Months)

 Where to Keep Your Emergency Fund

-• Safe (not invested in risky assets)
+• Safe (not tied up in risky investments that can lose value)

-You’ve Got This
+You’ve Got This (and Here’s Why)